yashinaniya/ML-Project/README.md

 - Kaggle: Titanic survival prediction
 - Kaggle: Housing Price prediction using SVM and advance regression technique
 - Energy Output prediction for a power plant using ANN
+- Implementation of CNN with image augmentation on CIFAR-10 Dataset

 ## Procedure